ToanQPham/ToanQPham.github.io/writing.md

 So many commutative diagrams needed to drawn so I stop typing solutions.
 Also, I feel that I know enough to learn more when needed.
 Another option is to resume when taking quals exam.</p>

+<p><a href="{{ site.baseurl }}/notes/LocalLanglandsGL2.pdf">Notes about $p$-adic
+representation theory</p> (very incomplete) The goal is to fill out the details about this subject and learn as much as possible.
+On hold until I know more about algebraic groups and algebraic number theory.

 **Ongoing projects:**

 <p><a href="{{ site.baseurl }}/notes/vakil_ag.html">Solutions for Vakil's algebraic geometry book</a> and <a href="{{ site.baseurl }}/notes/AlgGeoVakil2.pdf">...</a>